 - Reasons: This lets you drill down into specific areas to see how different reasons for leaving change over time.
 Is work-life balance spiking around the holiday seasons or summer vacation?
 Do you know exactly when employees leave for personal reasons?
 Identifying where the problems are at certain periods of time can help you identify solutions and work together with employees to course correct these trends in the future.

-- Manager: Managers are pulled from Settings User Management.
-Viewing attrition by manager can help you identify problematic managers who might not be coaching their teams effectively, or those who may be hiring the wrong employees for the job, so visit TINYpulse Perform to view those insights.
+- Manager: Managers are pulled from employee data in User Managements.
+Viewing retention and attrition by manager can help you identify problematic managers who might not be coaching their teams effectively, or those who may be hiring the wrong employees for the job, so visit TINYpulse Perform to view those insights.

 At any time, you can export raw exit data to Excel by clicking Export Graph Data.
 The export will only include data that reflect the filters you applied to the graph.